 The Addis Ababa Urban Age Task Force has been launched to support the Ethiopian capital advance its strategic urban development agenda.Nov5New York City’s Planning Department is supposed to make the city a better place to live, to maintain what works and improve what doesn’t.
 Does it succeed?

-LSE Cities is an international centre at the London School of Economics and Political Science that carries out research, education and outreach activities in London and abroad.
-Its mission is to study how people and cities interact in a rapidly urbanising world, focussing on how the design of cities impacts on society, culture and the environment.
-Through research, conferences, teaching and projects, the centre aims to shape new thinking and practice on how to make cities fairer and more sustainable for the next generation of urban dwellers, who will make up some 70 per cent of the global population by 2050.
+LSE Cities is an international centre at the London School of Economics and Political Science that carries out research, graduate and executive education and outreach activities in London and abroad.
+It studies how people and cities interact in a rapidly urbanising world, focusing on how the physical form and design of cities impacts on society, culture and the environment.

 Seen and Heard is a research and engagement project with Brent Youth Parliament and the Blueprint Collective commissioned by Brent London Borough of Culture.Short filmed produced as part of a joint project between LSE Cities and LSE London exploring high-density housing in London.